alexch/siesta/README.md

 Definitions:

 **part** A subresource.
+For "/admin/user/12", "user" is a part of "admin", and "12" (aka "user 12") is a part of "user".

-**collection** A resource that represents a collection of other resources, all of the same type.
+**collection** A resource that represents a collection of other resources, all of the same type. e.g. "user" as above.
+(TODO: Rename to "group")

-**item** A resource with an id that is strictly an instance of its parent collection resource.
+**item** A resource with an id that is strictly an instance of its parent collection resource. e.g. For "/admin/user/12", "user 12" is an item.
+(Rename to "instance" or "member" or something even better?)

+**unitary** A resource with no instances, or whose instances have the same path.
+E.g. a landing page.
+(Should be "singleton" but that already means something slightly different.)
+E.g. For "/admin/user/12", "admin" is singular -- there is no such thing as an admin item, just an admin part.

-**perspective** A part that's just a view on that resource.
+**perspective** A unitary part that's just a view on its parent resource.
 E.g. "/user/new" or "/user/12/edit" or "/dashboard/activity/by_date".
+(Rename to "aspect"?)

 **action** A part that alters the parent resource, e.g. "/user/12/suspend".
-(Be sure you really want to do this instead of "POST /user/12/suspension" since the latter supports DELETE etc.)
+(Be sure you really want to do this instead of "POST /user/12/suspension" since the latter is more powerful in the REST paradigm -- it cleanly supports DELETE, properties, etc.)

+**target** The particular object (or class) a request is referring to.

+**resource** An abstraction above a target or set of targets.

 TODO: Re-read the REST paper to see if he's got better names already.